 From the first day.
 If students miss the basics in the early years of school, they often experience difficulties later.
-It has been shown that irregular attendance in the infants and primary years often leads to the development of poor attendance and attitude to learning at high school.
+It has been shown that irregular attendance in the infants and primary years often leads to poor attendance and attitude to learning at high school.